khanhpdt/khanhpdt.github.io/_posts/2016-10-20-comparison-sorts-review.md

   - algorithms
 ---

-This post reviews the basic ideas of the fundamental comparison-sort algorithms, namely the sorting algorithms where the order between two elements are determined by _comparing_ them.
+This post reviews the basic ideas of well-known comparison-sort algorithms, namely the sorting algorithms determining the order between two objects by _comparing_ them.
+It is known that the complexity of this type of sorting algorithms is lower bounded by `O(n*logn)` [2].

-The sorting order is assumed to be ascending.
+Before reviewing the algorithms, let assume that the sorting order is ascending.

 ## Selection sort

-During sorting, this algorithm splits the array to two areas: the sorted area containing elements in sorted order and the unsorted area containing the remaining unsorted elements.
+During sorting, this algorithm splits the array into two areas: the sorted area containing elements in sorted order and the unsorted area containing the remaining unsorted elements.
 Let call the sorted area __S__ and the unsorted area __U__.
 Initially, __S__ is empty and __U__ is the whole array.
 If the sorting is in-place, then __S__ stands before __U__ in the array.

 For each iteration, this algorithm _selects_ the minimum element from __U__ and then adds it into the tail of __S__.
 Thus, after each iteration, __U__ is shrinked, whereas __S__ is expanded.
 The iteration continues until __U__ is empty, meaning all items are sorted.